gbuzzard/overleaf_fs/docs/source/dev_overview.rst

   The main application window and high-level GUI controller.

   - Owns the project tree (folders) and project table widgets.
+  - Initializes the profile subsystem: ensures a valid profile root exists and calls ``get_active_profile_info()`` so that an active profile is always available on startup.
   - Connects user actions (selection, drag-and-drop, sync buttons) to core-layer operations such as ``load_projects_index()``, ``load_directory_structure()``, and Overleaf refresh calls.
   - Implements external-change detection for the metadata JSON files and offers to reload when they change on disk.

+* ``overleaf_fs/gui/profile_manager.py``

+  Profile selection and management dialog.

+  - Allows the user to select, create, rename, delete, or open a profile.
+  - Provides a "Move…" action to relocate the entire profile-storage folder, using shared UI helpers.
+  - Ensures that the current active profile is restored when the user presses Cancel.
+  - Delegates disk‑level path changes to the core config layer.

+* ``overleaf_fs/gui/profile_root_ui.py``

+  Shared UI helpers for selecting or relocating the profile root directory.

+  - Presents the explanatory message shown when choosing a profile storage folder.
+  - Configures a non-native directory chooser dialog with cloud-storage sidebar entries.
+  - Provides ``choose_profile_root_directory()`` for both first‑run setup
+    and the profile manager's Move… flow.
+  - Includes ``looks_like_profile_root()`` which detects whether a folder already contains OverleafFS profile data.

 * ``overleaf_fs/gui/overleaf_login.py``